Top 10 Brass Pipe Fittings for Plumbing Use

 Pipe Fitting Selection

 Pipe fittings come in many different sizes, shapes, and materials.
 These pipe fittings and flanges should make the right connections between pipes of various lengths and sizes.
 There are different kinds of materials to make pipe and pipe fittings, which can move a wide range of solids and liquids.
-The wrong pipe fittings can cause many problems, such as leaks, unwanted flow restrictions, and extra costs.
+The wrong pipe fittings can cause problems, such as leaks, unwanted flow restrictions, and extra costs.

 • Consider the Tubing Used: For example, barbed fittings work best with flexible Tubing, while compression fittings work best with rigid Tubing.